Tuesday, October 30, 2007

 Power and Cooling - HP Labs Technology

->>Click here<< for further information.
+First off we have just released the Insight Power Manager product which is an option for our ProLiant and Blade servers.
+This gives customers the ability to proactively manage the power utilisation of their servers, implement power policies inc. power capping and measure the actual power savings in € for your entire server estate. >>Click here<< for further information.
 Other server vendors claim they also offer the functionality to control power but in reality they provide power control as part of the Windows 2003 OS which also needs modification to enable power control; furthermore there is no ability to measure real power savings or implement power policies.
 If you need more information please just let me know; this is a great HP .

 Secondly 'Information Week' did a great piece on what HPs are doing with regard to power and cooling.
 If you would like to learn more about Dynamic Smart Cooling and see it working real time and hear about our strategy around cooling innovations in the datacenter, watch this video from Chandrakant Patel, HP Fellow, founder of HP Labs' thermal technology research program.
 You’ll need only 9 minutes to become experts !